 The left has several templates.

-The template is racism, racial discrimination, oppression of minorities, and so in in in Iraq, to answer your question, well, they're gonna stop Saddam because Saddam's skin color was the same as those he was murdering.
+And so in Iraq, to answer your question, well, they're going to stop Saddam because Saddam's skin color was the same as those he was murdering.

-This is this is it it's so many things recycle repeat themselves.
+So many things recycle and repeat themselves.

 It was Somalia.

-Remember New York Times put that picture on a front page of a starving little boy with insects flying all over, and that was it.
+Remember, New York Times put that picture on a front page of a starving little boy with insects flying all over, and that was it.

-Uh and the warlord, what was his name?
+And the warlord, what was his name?

 And that's the incident that Osama bin Laden cites as telling him that Americans can't take casualties.

-They'll they're chicken out And withdraw.
+They'll chicken out and withdraw.

-So I I think this this whole thing is a I think it's the bottom line is here this is just the latest opportunity to point fingers of blame at George W. Bush and to point out how he doesn't care, and especially when it's black people, black minority being oppressed and wiped out, and Bush doesn't give a rat's rear end.
+So I think this whole thing is, I think it's the bottom line is here, this is just the latest opportunity to point fingers of blame at George W. Bush and to point out how he doesn't care, and especially when it's black people, black minority being oppressed and wiped out.

 He couldn't care less.